Winzana/sherl-sdk-js/docs/docs/authentication.md

 Some methods will require a valid authentication token.
 To create this token, you have to sign in with a valid email/password combination.

+For more information on authentication, please refer to [Auth domain](auth)

 :::caution
 This method will be subject to change soon and should provide a better way to authenticate.
 :::